 Harold’s body was initially buried at the battle-site.
 According to the medieval manuscript it was later recovered and, having been identified by his first wife, Edith Swan-neck, taken to his church at Waltham and re-buried with great ceremony.
-During the fifty three years that the canon served there the church was rebuilt and he explains that the body was moved three times between 1124 and 1177.
+During the fifty-three years that the canon served there the church was rebuilt and he explains that the body was moved three times between 1124 and 1177.
 The exact place of the final burial is now unknown but a simple stone slab marks a potential spot, which now sits outside and behind the church.

 The church of Waltham is one of the most ancient in the country.
-What is now the town of Waltham Abbey is known to have been a Roman settlement and it is possible there may have been some place of worship then, although no evidence now survives.
+What is now the town of Waltham Abbey is known to have been a Roman settlement and it is possible there may have been some place of worship then, although no evidence survives.

 The first church of which there can be any certainty probably dates from during the time of King Sabert in the early 7th century when Waltham was part of the kingdom of the East Saxons.
 A section of flint foundation in the present building dates from that time.
 There is further evidence in the form of an early 7th century clasp with Christian motifs, which would date the church from the time when Mellitus was Bishop of the East Saxons.
-However the kingdom soon reverted back to paganism and remained so for several decades.
+However, the kingdom soon reverted to paganism and remained so for several decades.
 The original building is unlikely to have consisted of more than one or two rooms, probably built of wood on a foundation of flint stones.

 Waltham became the minster church of a large area that stretched from Edmonton and Chingford in the south to Roydon in the north.
 It was enlarged or replaced, most likely during the reign of King Offa, around 790, when the East Saxons were dominated by the kingdom of Mercia.
 From 1016 England came under the rule of the Danish King Cnut and during that period the area was part of the estate of the king’s standard-bearer, Tovig.

 Waltham became a place of pilgrimage during the medieval period, bringing prosperity to the town, due to its miraculous ‘Holy Cross’.
 The crucifix, made of black stone that ‘bled’ when jewellery was attached, arrived in around 1030 after being discovered at Tovig’s estate in Somerset.
-In fact local stone in the area from which it originated exudes red iron when scratched.
+In fact, local stone in the area from which it originated exudes red iron when scratched.

-In 1536 pilgrimages and other “superstitious practices” were abolished and the Holy Cross may have disappeared at that time.
+In 1536, during the Reformation, pilgrimages and other “superstitious practices” were abolished and the Holy Cross may have disappeared at that time.
 The abbey itself was largely destroyed four years later at the time of the dissolution of the monasteries by Henry VIII.
 The church had been a favourite of the king and it was the last abbey (but not last monastery) to be closed.
 The townspeople then claimed it as their parish church so about a quarter of the building was spared to remain more or less as it is today.